xnau/pardibee/readme.txt

 3. Import CSV File: page where CSV files can be imported, includes detailed instructions and a blank spreadsheet download

 == Changelog ==

+= 1.7.0.9 =
+* fixed bad call in regpage_setting_fix Bug #1317
+* added pdb-form_element_html filter
+* JS bug in aux_plugin_settings.js Bug #1352
+* better implementation of HTML5 client-side validation for aux plugins
+* read-only field can now be used for private link recovery #1342

 = 1.7.0.8 =
 * fixed settings class warning on plugin first activate #1346